rust-lang/book/second-edition/nostarch/chapter17.md

 functionality.
 To see the simplicity of maintaining code that uses the state pattern, try a few of these suggestions:

-* Allow users to add text content only when a post is in the `Draft` state.
 * Add a `reject` method that changes the post’s state from `PendingReview` back to `Draft`.
 * Require two calls to `approve` before the state can be changed to `Published`.
+* Allow users to add text content only when a post is in the `Draft` state.
+  Hint: have the state object responsible for what might change about the content, but not responsible for modifying the `Post`.

 One downside of the state pattern is that, because the states implement the transitions between states, some of the states are coupled to each other.
 If we